 PourMyBeer Tip: If you can’t afford to employ an employee with this function full-time, consider having them come in for the busiest hours of the day.

-Finally, finding and maintaining great employees is not going to be the same process for every establishment.
+In this guide for hiring and maintaining staff in your bar or restaurant, we’ve explored valuable insights to streamline your operations and boost customer satisfaction.
+That said, hiring and maintaining restaurant staff is going to be a different process for every establishment.
 You will want to start with a clear and detailed business plan and outline what a “great employee” really means for your brand.
-Now, go ahead and start seeking out those people whose personalities align with your business needs!
-Good luck!